What Is a Conditional Green Card? Your Questions Answered

 Investors or entrepreneurs

-Investors or entrepreneurs who apply for a conditional green card through the EB-5 program must invest at least $1 million USD in a business or enterprise, aiming to create at least 10 permanent full-time jobs for qualified U.S. workers.
+Investors or entrepreneurs who complete a conditional green card application through the EB-5 program must invest at least $1 million USD in a business or enterprise, aiming to create at least 10 permanent full-time jobs for qualified U.S. workers.

 Successful applicants receive a two-year conditional green card, and they must provide evidence of investments and job creation to adjust their status to obtain permanent residency without conditions.